Building and installing

 Formatter

-The CLI can format a Buzz script and print the result to stdout:
+The CLI can format a buzz script and print the result to stdout:

 IDE support